alphagov/govuk-design-system/src/components/error-summary/index.md

 And make your [error messages](/components/error-message/#be-clear-and-concise) clear and concise.

 There are 2 ways to use the error summary component.
-You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.
+You can use HTML or, if you are using [Nunjucks][lib_nunjucks] or the [GOV.UK Prototype Kit][govuk_prototype_kit], you can use the Nunjucks macro.

 {{ example({ group: "components", item: "error-summary", example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second" }) }}